George000112/LOCM_Agent/ReadMe.md

 - [x] 2024-07-05: Implement Some Baseline From CCG 2020/2021 and Modified to Adapt Rules for Now.
 - [x] 2024-07-21: MinMax agent is finished, use this agent we achieve silver first time.
 - [x] 2024-07-25: BeamSearch Agent is finished, provides a wider range of search strategies
+- [x] 2024-08-16: MontoCarlo Agent is finished, based on the code of BeamSearch Agent